-We thank the project Your Europe for this important article.
+We thank the project Your Europe for this important article for European students, who study abroad.

 As an EU citizen, you are entitled to study at any EU university under the same conditions as nationals, although entry conditions vary in each country.
 You may also have the chance to do part of your studies abroad or complete a traineeship in a company through the Erasmus+ programme.
 This guide gives an overview of the options available and what you need to know before you leave.